NVIDIA-OpenACC-Course/nvidia-openacc-course-sources/labs/lab2/README.md

 to obtain a GPU timeline and see how the the GPU computation and data movement from CUDA Unified Memory interact.

-- If you are doing this lab via NVIDIA qwiklabs, launch Visual Profiler by  MARK FIX THIS.
 - If you are doing this lab on your own machine, either launch Visual Profiler from its application link or via the `nvvp` command.

 Once Visual Profiler has started, create a new session by selecting *File -> New Session*.
-Then select the executable that you built by pressing the *Browse* button next to *File* and then press *Next*.
+Then select the executable that you built by pressing the *Browse* button next to *File*, browse to your working directory, select the `cg` executable, and then press *Next*.
 On the next screen ensure that *Enable unified memory profiling* is checked and press *Finish*.
 The result should look like the image below.
 Experiment with Visual Profiler to see what information you can learn from it.